 Are you tracking your campaigns effectively?

-Are you using right historical data to drive AI based marketing?
+Are you using the right historical data to drive AI based marketing?